-The competition closes at 6pm on Tuesday, April 27, and the lucky winner will be contacted soon after, with details on how to take up the prize.
+The competition closes at 6pm on Wednesday, June 15, and the lucky winner will be contacted soon after, with details on how to take up the prize.
 (After a massive number of entries, the lucky winner of this great prize is Liz Farris-Schrefl.
 Congrats!)

 This prize may not be exchanged for cash and all travel to and from The Cavern, and drinks costs while there, will be for your own account.

 NOTE: PLEASE READ ENTRY DETAILS CAREFULLY AS SOME PEOPLE ARE ENTERING COMPETITIONS INCORRECTLY.